quirkyabhi/accident-detection/README.md

 # Challenges
 1. Our main challenge was to gather accident images and videos and manually categuorize images into accient and non-accident frames

-2. To design a deep convolutional neural networks for this project.
+2. To design a deep convolutional neural networks model for this project.

-3. Limmited hardware resorces like GUP's.
+3. Limited hardware resorces like GPU's.

 # Model Overview